trevorbryant/warwalker/README.md

 1. Update the `inventory` file for the IP address or FQDN
 2. `ssh` into the device and change the default password `ubuntu:ubuntu`, then exit
-3. [Copy an ssh](https://linux.die.net/man/1/ssh-copy-id) using the new password
+3. [Copy an ssh public key](https://linux.die.net/man/1/ssh-copy-id) using the new password
 4. Execute the playbook:

 ```